MichaelELeonard/JavaScript-Challenge/README.md

 A D3 library was used to read in samples.json from the URL https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json

 ## Visualizations
-### Horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual
+### Horizontal bar chart with a dropdown menu to display the top 10 OTUs found in Subject ID’s Bellybutton
 * OTU _ids as the labels for the bar chart.
 * OTU _labels as the hovertext for the chart.

 <img src="Pics/940 Bar Chart popup.png" width="497" height="331">

-### Bubble chart that displays each sample
+### Bubble chart that displays each sample’s data
 * OTU_ids for the x values.
 * OTU sample_values for the y values.
 * OTU sample_values for the marker size.